usaeedcs/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] The Our Games section has a search functionality where the user search for a specific game
+* [x] The Our Games section has a search functionality where the user searches for a specific game
 * [x] The Game Cards have more information on them such as Goal, Pledged, and Backers, allowing for people to have more information about each game.

 ## Video Walkthrough